Staying safe and government guidance

 - using separate cutlery, dishcloths and tea towels

-- making sure that your household takes hygiene precautions when leaving and entering the home to keep you protected.
+- taking hygiene precautions when leaving and entering the home.

-Your healthcare team are the best people to advise on the specific precautions you could take.
+Your child's healthcare team are the best people to advise on the specific precautions your household could take.

 The risk of infection increases the closer you are to another person with coronavirus, and the longer you spend in close contact with them.
 So if you are allowed to meet people outside your household, support bubble or extended household, it’s important to take extra precautions: